magammon/river-level/readme.md

 # River Level
 Docker based services that serves prometheus metrics of Environment Agency river level API data using the prometheus python client.

 Available in AMD, and ARM builds.
+## Why?
+Theres already a tool to scrape json api data and load it into prometheus [[https://github.com/prometheus-community/json_exporter|JSON Exporter]].
 ## Pre Reqs
 - docker (including compose)